Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Some people don’t like white or light-colored condiments like Mayo and Creamy Italian dressing.
 I’ve met quite a few people who, for whatever reason, didn’t like mayo, white gravy, Ranch, Blue cheese, or anything “WHITE” on their food.

 I don’t know what that’s about, but people like that exist!
 Lol!
 And so, the family always devoured Aunt Janet’s salad first.
-The creamy one wouldn’t last long either, but my Aunt Janet’s zesty italian salad would always be the first to go.
+The creamy one wouldn’t last long either, but my Aunt Janet’s zesty Italian salad would always be the first to go.

 After about an hour of being placed on the table, more than half of the salad would be GONE!
 My family doesn’t play when it comes to food!
 We’re all foodies and love to eat, and a good chilled salad during a summer cookout is a MUST for us!